Can I Take Turmeric with Aspirin?

 Is taking turmeric and aspirin at the same time safe?

-This post covers how turmeric and aspirin work similarly and suggests why people should be careful about not taking them at the same time.
+This post covers how turmeric and aspirin work similarly and suggests why people should be careful about taking them at the same time.

 Turmeric and aspirin reduce pain and inflammation